Your risk of developing oesophageal cancer depends on many things including your age, lifestyle and other medical conditions.

 Cancer of the oesophagus is more common in older people.
 Around 40 out of 100 oesophageal cancers (around 40%) develop in people aged 75 and over.

 Being overweight or obese

 Obesity means being very overweight with a body mass index (BMI) of 30 or higher.

 Try to maintain a healthy weight by being active and eating a healthy diet.

-Being overweight or obese increases your risk of getting oesophageal cancer (cancer of the foodpipe).
-It is linked to more than 1 in 4 oesophageal cancers in men and more than 1 in 10 in women.
-The more overweight you are the higher the risk.
+Being overweight or obese increases your risk of getting oesophageal cancer.
+More than 25 out of 100 oesophageal cancers (more than 25%) in the UK are caused by being overweight or obese.
+The more overweight you are the higher your risk.